Linked bibliography for the SEP article "Informal Logic" by Leo Groarke |

 This experiment has been authorized by the editors of the Stanford Encyclopedia of Philosophy.
 The original article and bibliography can be found here.

 - Ajdukiewicz, K., 1974.
-Pragmatic Logic, O. Wojtasiewicz, trans., Dordrecht/Boston/Warsaw: D. Reidel Publishing Company & PWN – Polish Scientific Publishers.
-(English translation of Logika pragmatyczna, originally published 1965.).
+Pragmatic Logic, O. Wojtasiewicz (trans.), Dordrecht/Boston/Warsaw: D. Reidel Publishing Company & PWN – Polish Scientific Publishers.
+(English translation of Logika pragmatyczna, originally published 1965.)
 (Scholar)

 - Barwise, Jon and John Etchemendy, 1998.
-“Computers, Visualization, and the Nature of Reasoning,” in T. W. Bynum and James H. Moor (eds.), The Digital Phoenix: How Computers are Changing Philosophy, London: Blackwell.
+“Computers, Visualization, and the Nature of Reasoning,” in T. W. Bynum and James H. Moor (eds.), The Digital Phoenix: How Computers are Changing Philosophy, pp. 93–116, London: Blackwell.
 (Scholar)

-- Battersby, Mark, 2009.
+- Battersby, Mark, 2016.
 Is That a Fact?
 A Field Guide for Evaluating Statistical and Scientific Information, Peterborough: Broadview Press.
 (Scholar)

 - –––, 1996.
-“The Possibility and Actuality of Visual Arguments,” Argument and Advocacy, 33(1).
+“The Possibility and Actuality of Visual Arguments,” Argumentation and Advocacy, 33(1): 23–39.
 (Scholar)

 - Burke, Michael B., 1994.
 “Denying the Antecedent: A Common Fallacy?”
 Informal Logic, 16(1): 23–30.
 (Scholar)

-- Copi, Irving, 1957.
+- Copi, Irving, 1953.
 Introduction to Logic, New York: Macmillan.
 (Scholar)

 - Crosswhite, James, 1996.
 The Rhetoric of Reason: Writing and the Attractions of Argument, Madison: University of Wisconsin Press.
 (Scholar)